-- 266. (1) This Chapter applies only to the debts of a personal consumer owed to a regulated financial service provider. - (2) Subject to paragraph (3), and unless otherwise stated, this Chapter applies to mortgage debt and non-mortgage debt. - (3) This Chapter does not apply where Chapter 9 of this Part applies.
+- 265. (1) This Chapter applies only to the debts of a personal consumer owed to a regulated entity. - (2) Subject to paragraph (3), and unless otherwise stated, this Chapter applies to mortgage debt and non-mortgage debt. - (3) This Chapter does not apply where Chapter 9 of this Part applies.